Harshad Chopda: Bepannah and further success (2018–2024)

 In 2018, he portrayed Aditya Hooda in Colors TV's Bepannah opposite Jennifer Winget.
 The show made a successful debut, entering the list of top five Hindi language shows in its first week.
 In their review, Times of India said, "Harshad Chopda is a complete natural and plays his part effortlessly."
 On the other hand, India Today felt, "Harshad nails his character of Aditya with some black humour and hard-hitting one-liners."
 For his portrayal, he won the Indian Television Academy Award for Best Actor Popular.

 In 2020, he starred in Stebin Ben's song Juda Kar Diya opposite Erica Fernandes.
 Chopda was also a part of the musical series Aakhiri Mulaqaat which spanned a total of four songs opposite Smriti Kalra.

 From 2021 to 2023, he played Dr. Abhimanyu Birla in Star Plus's Yeh Rishta Kya Kehlata Hai opposite Pranali Rathod.
 In the popular and long-running family drama, his role was that of a heart surgeon.
 He was the lead of the third generation and won the Indian Television Academy Award for Best Actor Popular four years in a row for it.

 BALH 4 and beyond (2025–present)

-In 2025, Chopda portrayed Rishabh Kapoor, a businessman under an alias to get revenge for betrayal in Bade Achhe Lagte Hain 4.
+In 2025, Chopda portrayed Rishabh Kapoor, a businessman under an alias to get revenge for betrayal, in Bade Achhe Lagte Hain 4.
 He essayed the role opposite Shivangi Joshi.
 He called the series a slow-burn: delicate, and deeply human with the concept of two unlikely people; both bruised by life, carrying silent scars who find themselves entangled in a relationship that neither of them saw coming.
-He described his character as a mystery waiting to be solved or unsolved.
+He described his character as a mystery waiting to be solved or unsolved..In 2026, Chopda participated in Netflix based reality series Lock Upp 2: Sach Ya Saza and voluntarily walked out of the competition in the sixth week while placed 8th, rather than being eliminated.